-To ensure the security and protection of students, staff, and property, the board employs police officers.
+To ensure the security and protection of students, staff, and property, the board employs school resource officers (SROs).
 In accordance with law, the board has coordinated with the campus behavior coordinator and other district employees to ensure appropriate law enforcement duties are assigned to security staff.
 The law enforcement duties of district peace officers are listed in policy CKE(LOCAL).